eugene-kamenev/wicket-groovy-DSL/README.md

 ### 3. Twitter bootstap for some beautify

 ## Pimp my library pattern
-This project uses Pipm my library pattern described by Martin Odersky in 2006 year.
+This project follows Pipm my library pattern described by Martin Odersky in 2006 year.
 The Pimp my Library Pattern suggests an approach for extending a library that nearly does everything that you need but just needs a little more.
 It assumes that you do not have source code for the library of interest.
 Read more here: http://groovy.codehaus.org/Pimp+my+Library+Pattern

 ## Examples
 Later I will provide more complex examples.
-But to understand the concept, I think it is enough
+But to understand the concept, I think it is enough.
+At this moment Label, AjaxLink, MarkupContainer, Form, StatelessForm, ListView, Link, PasswordField, TextField are implemented

 ##Usage
 ```groovy